jac307/MediaArtTutorials/MEDIA2DF3/README.md

 # MEDIA 2DF3

-This studio-based course introduces students to the core principles of visual design through hands-on projects using both digital and physical tools.
-Students will learn to apply design fundamentals—such as shape, form, colour, texture, repetition, and balance—through weekly exercises and guided instruction.
+This studio-based course introduces students to the fundamentals of visual design through weekly hands-on exercises and guided projects.
+Working with both digital and physical tools, students develop skills in composition, colour theory, typography, and layout using Adobe Illustrator and Photoshop.

-Working primarily in Adobe Illustrator and Adobe Photoshop, students will build skills in vector illustration, image editing, colour palette creation, and layout design.
-The course begins with foundational concepts from Design as Art by Bruno Munari and Elements of Design by Wucius Wong, progressing into more advanced applications of two-dimensional design, Gestalt principles, and typographic composition.
+The course draws from core design concepts introduced in *Design as Art* by Bruno Munari and *Elements of Design* by Wucius Wong, and gradually applies them through practical assignments focused on two-dimensional design, Gestalt principles, and expressive typography.
-The course concludes with a public exhibition of student work, where students will mount and present their final projects.
+The course concludes with a public exhibition of student work.

+> Linked tutorials are accessible only while the course is in session.

+---

 ## Composition Techniques